 United States History: (1 credit required) This course examines the history of the United States beginning with the British settlement of North America.
 The course's main focus is the development of the United States in the 20th and 21st centuries.
-The course includes topics related to Colonization through the Constitution; New Republic to Reconstruction; Industrialization, Reform, and Imperialism; Establishment as a World Power; and the Modern Era.
+The course includes topics related to colonization through the constitution; new republic to Reconstruction; industrialization, reform, and imperialism; establishment as a world power; and the modern era.

 Advanced Placement United States History: This course conforms to College Board topics for the Advanced Placement United States History Examination.
-Covers discovery and settlement, Colonial Society, the American Revolution, Constitution and the New Republic, Age of Jefferson, Nationalism, Sectionalism, Territorial Expansion, Civil War, Reconstruction, Industrialization, Progressive Era, World War I, Depression, New Deal, World War II, The Cold War, through modern times.
+It covers discovery and settlement, colonial society, the American Revolution, constitution and the new republic, Age of Jefferson, nationalism, sectionalism, territorial expansion, Civil War, Reconstruction, industrialization, Progressive Era, World War I, Depression, New Deal, World War II, The Cold War, through modern times.

 World History: (1 credit required) This course is a survey course beginning with the earliest civilizations and highlighting important developments throughout the world until the early 21st century.
-The course includes topics related to Early Civilizations and Classical Empires; Growth, Expansion, and the Emergence of the Modern World; Global Interaction and Conflict; and the Contemporary World.
+The course includes topics related to Early Civilizations and Classical Empires; growth, expansion, and the emergence of the modern world; global interaction and conflict; and the contemporary world.

 Advanced Placement World History: This course conforms to the College Board topics for Advanced Placement World History.
-Includes study of cultural, political, social and economic history.
-Stresses research and writing skills.
+It includes study of cultural, political, social and economic history and stresses research and writing skills.

 Economics: (1 credit required) This course is an introductory course into the principles of economics.
-The course includes topics related to Fundamental Economic Concepts, Microeconomics Concepts, Macroeconomics Concepts, International Economics, and Personal Finance Economics.
+The course includes topics related to fundamental economic concepts, microeconomics concepts, macroeconomics concepts, international economics, and personal finance economics.

 Advanced Placement Macroeconomics: This course conforms to College Board topics for the Advanced Placement Macroeconomics Examination.
-Covers basic economic concepts, measurement of economic performance, national income and price determination and international economics and growth.
+It covers basic economic concepts, measurement of economic performance, national income and price determination and international economics and growth.

 Advanced Placement Microeconomics: This course conforms to College Board topics for the Advanced Placement Microeconomics Examination.
-Covers basic economic concepts, the nature and functions of product markets, factor markets and efficiency, equity and the role of government.
+It covers basic economic concepts, the nature and functions of product markets, factor markets and efficiency, equity and the role of government.